M4dSec/writeups/Finding a Server's Origin IP.md

 ## CND IP ranges

-Given that Enji.AI is hosted on AWS, we can utilize Amazon's IP ranges to identify the IP address associated with our domain.
+Given that Enji.AI is hosted on AWS, we can utilize CN/SANs of all Amazon's IPs to identify the IP address associated with our domain.
 This can be accomplished with the following command:

 > **How do i find IP ranges of different providers?** This particular `amazon-ipv4-sni.txt` dictionary was found on `kaeferjaeger.gay/sni-ip-ranges/amazon`.
 You can easily find one on the internet.